-3. CLICKERS:

-- You must register for REEF to receive marks for the in-class activities.
-Activities may include REEF (clicker) questions, worksheets, minute papers/reflection questions (both in-class & online), as well as surveys, etc. - You should bring a web-enabled device to each class.
+- 3. CLICKERS: - You must register for iclicker cloud to receive marks for the in-class activities.
+Activities may include "clicker" questions, worksheets, minute papers/reflection questions (both in-class & online), as well as surveys, etc. clicker points are based on participation (not correct answers) - You should bring a web-enabled device to each class.
 Please make sure it is charged before class.
 There are limited outlets in our lecture halls. - You must use your own account.
 Use of an account not registered to you is a breach of academic honesty results in a visit to the Associate Dean's office for an exploratory hearing. - "Clicker" and worksheet marks are gained on the basis of participation.
 Because the nature of clicker/worksheet/etc. marking scheme takes into account missed classes for various reasons (by dropping the lowest 20%), doctor's notes and other documentation will NOT be accepted for missed classes.
 It also takes into account (temporary) technical glitches with software.